JetBrains/kotlin-web-site/pages/docs/reference/map-operations.md

 ### Adding and updating entries

 To  add a new key-value pair to a mutable map, use [`put()`](/api/latest/jvm/stdlib/kotlin.collections/-mutable-map/put.html).
-In `LinkedHashMap`, which is the default map implementation, new entries are added so that they are in the end when iterating the map.
+When a new entry is put into a `LinkedHashMap` (the default map implementation), it is added so that it comes last when iterating the map.
 In sorted maps, the positions of new elements are defined by the order of their keys.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">